Monitor Deloitte Case Study and Case Interview: The Written Case, Group Case, and Prep (2026)

 On this page

-This Monitor Deloitte case interview guide is for candidates targeting Deloitte's strategy consulting practice, not a generic Deloitte implementation role.
+This Monitor Deloitte case interview guide for 2026 is for candidates targeting Deloitte's strategy consulting practice, not a generic Deloitte implementation role.
 Candidates search for Monitor Deloitte for two related reasons: to understand what the practice does and to prepare for its case interview process.
-The answer is connected: Monitor Deloitte sits closer to MBB-style strategy work than to broad implementation consulting, so the interview prep needs to match that positioning.
+The answer is connected: Monitor Deloitte was formed through Deloitte's 2013 acquisition of Monitor Group, the strategy consultancy co-founded in 1983 by Harvard Business School professor Michael Porter, and it still focuses exclusively on corporate strategy, market entry, M&A strategy, and competitive positioning, the same work McKinsey, BCG, and Bain do.
+That history is why Monitor Deloitte sits closer to MBB-style strategy work than to Deloitte's broader implementation and digital practice (Deloitte S&O), so the interview prep needs to match that positioning: candidate-led cases, strategy framing, and sometimes a group case component in the assessment center, rather than the more interviewer-led format typical of broad Deloitte consulting rounds.

 The most common mistake applicants make: treating the Monitor Deloitte case interview like a standard Deloitte S&O interview and under-preparing for case rigor.
 Don't.